Solar Power System, Solar Power Panels, Solar Power Installers

 What are the different types of Solar Power Systems available?

-Hybrid systems: Also referred to as solar storage systems the hybrid systems combine solar panels with a battery to store energy.
-The home can also be linked to grid.
+Hybrid systems are also known in the field of solar-powered storage, these hybrid systems mix solar panels and a battery for storing energy.
+The home can also be connected to the grid.

 Off-grid systems aren’t connected directly to grid.
-The home is powered entirely by the energy generated on-site.
+The home is entirely powered by energy generated on-site.

 What is the cost of a Solar Power System?

-While solar panels generate “free” energy, there are still costs involved in the installation.
-Prices can vary depending on a variety of factors, including the efficiency, capacity, and location.
+Although solar panels produce “free” energy, there are costs associated with the installation process.
+Prices can vary depending on many aspects, such as efficiency, capacity and location.

-According to Shneyder Solar, the average price of a solar panel system for a U.S.-sized house is $11,144 to $14.696, after taking into account solar tax credits.
-For a small DIY project, expect to spend $200-250 for a panel (around 1 one watt).
+According to Shneyder Solar, the average cost for a solar panel system for a U.S.-sized house is $11,144 to $14.696, after considering solar tax credits.
+For a simple DIY project, anticipate paying $200-250 per panel (around 1 one watt).

 Most professionally-installed solar panel systems cost between $18,000 and $20,000 before factoring in any rebates or incentives.
-Here’s the list of federal, state and utility rebates that could be available to you.
+Here’s an overview of state, federal and utility incentives that could be available to you.

-The solar calculator will include both the initial cost and savings over the long term.
-This will help you make an informed decision about whether you should go solar.
+The solar calculator will include both the initial cost as well as savings over the long term.
+This will assist you in making a the decision on whether or not to choose solar.

 Light Bumb